Plealey: Architectural riddle

 This history answers the architectural riddle of a 19th-century Methodist chapel with no inscription, unless one is hidden by the porch.
 The style is more typical of Primitive Methodists, but the building was assigned to the Wesleyans.
 When the chapel was built, it was normal Methodist practice to display both the date and the branch of Methodism.
 The plain style, almost square plan, with no inscription, is explained if Richard France built it as a Congregational chapel.
 However, this description would have allowed France the freedom to invite those preachers of whom he approved, Methodist, Baptist or Independent.
 There is no doubt as to his non-conformist Christian conviction.
 The attendance in 1951 shows that a substantial number in the village were non-conformists.
 It is possible that a factor in his decision was the greater respectability of the Wesleyans coupled with their being the most capable to maintain the building as a place of worship.

 Present day

-The chapel is still in use, including by other denominations.
-For example, Shrewsbury Evangelical Church generally hold their Christmas morning services there.
+The chapel is now a private residence and no longer used for religious purposes.